alpocnito/CPP_Lesson/README.md

 # OpenFIleDialog
-The main goal of project is to learn how inheritance in C++ worksa and is to write code using inheritance.
+The main goal of project is to learn how inheritance in C++ works and is to write code using inheritance.

+OpenFIleDialog can open directories, demonstrate the files in directory.

 I used MVC model, where
 + Model + View is: AWindow, AButton
 + Control is: AWindowC, ButtonC

-Project is based of SFML library
+Project is based on SFML library